sandraguiar0-bit/Data-analytics-Portfolio/README.md

 ### Financial analysis of LVMH, Air Liquide, and CAC40
 **Objective**

 In this project the goal was to analyze and compare stock market performance, volatility, and trends of **LVMH, CAC40, and Air Liquide**.
-The goal is to A CSV dataset containing multiple stock prices since the beginning of the year, sourced from Yahoo Finance, was provided for analysis and transformed into a structured Excel file containing fundamental statistics useful for financial insights (correlation matrix, standard deviations etc.), all using VBA.
-Once all of the data is reported onto Excel, the code then creates an HTML page containing a financial interpretation and analysis of the data.
-The goal of the report is to provide a clear investment recommendation: whether Air Liquide or LVMH stock should be purchased at the current time.
+A CSV dataset containing historical stock prices from Yahoo Finance was provided and transformed into a structured Excel file using VBA automation.
+The Excel macro:
+- Cleans and restructures the dataset
+- Computes key financial indicators (correlation matrix, volatility, standard deviation, trends)
+- Automatically generates visual charts
+- Produces an HTML financial analysis report

 **Key Skills**